ibm-cloud-docs/AnalyticsEngine/advanced-provisioning-options.md

 ## Sample I. Associate Cloud Object Storage during cluster creation using HMAC style authentication using access key and secret key

 You must add the configuration properties that are relevant to Cloud Object Storage in the `core-site` config-group.
-In AWS style authentication, the following properties are required:
+In HMAC style authentication, the following properties are required:
 - `fs.cos.<servicename>.access.key`
 - `fs.cos.<servicename>.endpoint`
 - `fs.cos.<servicename>.secret.key`